thomasjpfan/docker-scaler/README.md

 Microservice providing a REST API that scales services in Docker Swarm.

-Please visit the [documentation](https://thomasjpfan.github.io/docker-scaler/) for configuration and tutorials.
+Please visit the [documentation](http://scaler.dockerflow.com) for configuration, tutorials and advanced usage options.

-## Usage
+## Basic Usage

 Consider the services defined by the following compose spec: